actix/actix-web/guide/src/qs_7.md

 [*Field*](../actix_web/multipart/struct.Field.html) or a nested *Multipart* stream.
 `HttpResponse::multipart()` returns the *Multipart* stream for the current request.

-In simple form multipart stream handling can be implemented similar to this example
+Simple form multipart stream handling could be implemented like the following:

 ```rust,ignore
 # extern crate actix_web;